n006370/HelioX20/Installation/README.md

 ## Methods of Installation

-In most cases, you will be presented with two options when installing your new operating system onto your HiKey:
+In most cases, you will be presented with two options when installing your new operating system onto your Helio X20:

 - SD Card Method
 - Fastboot Method